akononovicius/compartmental-voter-model/README.md

 # Compartmental voter model

-Here you can find C source code implementing the model proposed in forthcoming paper by A. Kononovicius "Compartmental voter model" [1].
+Here you can find C source code implementing the model proposed in [1].
 Idea behind the model is quite simple: agents of different types switch between compartments, which are of finite capacity.
 Switching rate is influenced by the number of agents with the same type in the destination compartment.
 This makes the model